OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

         A public variable type, found in ``openmdao.lib.api``, which supports a list of discrete allowed values.
 The list of allowed values can be of arbitrary length, and elements can be of any type.

+      **Expression**
+        A special kind of trait that contains a string expression that references public variables in the framework.

       **F2PY**